-Where appropriate to the product type a subject is a natural person that successfully applies for a certificate.
+Where appropriate to the product type, a subject is a natural person that successfully applies for a certificate.
 Any other uses of certificates are restricted.
 Certificates can be used for any public purposes.
-As "public" this CPS considers any use that takes place among subscribers who are not restricted to uses governed by voluntary agreements under private law among participants.
+As "public", this CPS considers any use that takes place among subscribers governed by voluntary agreements under private law among participants.

-NB.
-Under the scope of this policy general-purpose uses associated with services made available by the Belgian government are allowed.
+Under the scope of this policy, general-purpose uses associated with services made available by the Belgian government are allowed.
 GlobalSign reserves its right to evaluate uses within various application environments that it does not specifically prohibit.
 Subscribers and relying parties are hereby notified to contact GlobalSign before applying for or using a certificate in an application domain, which mandates proprietary or non-public requirements with a view to ensure the functionality of certificates.

-1.16.1 GlobalSign Certification Authority
+1.15.1 GlobalSign Certification Authority

-A Certification Authority, such as GlobalSign, is an organization that issues digital certificates to be used in public or private domains, within a business framework, a transactions context etc. A certification authority is also referred to as the Issuing Authority to denote the purpose of issuing certificates at the request of an RA.
+A Certification Authority, such as GlobalSign, is an organization that issues digital certificates to be used in public or private domains, within a business framework, a transactions context etc. A Certification Authority is also referred to as the Issuing Authority to denote the purpose of issuing certificates at the request of an RA.